Skip to content

 B: Special Educational Needs (SEN)

-The Special Education Needs and Disability (SEND) code of practice defines four broad areas of possible SEN. Many local authorities use these sub-headings in their plans, but they don’t have to.
-The areas are:
+Many local authorities use these sub-headings in their plans, but they don’t have to:

 C: Health Needs Related to SEN

-You would expect to read accurate information about the impact of your child’s SMA in here including, for example, any difficulties with eating, breathing, arm and leg weakness.
+You would expect to read accurate information about the impact of your child’s SMA in here.
+For example, this should include any difficulties with eating, breathing, arm and leg weakness.

 D: Social Care Needs Related to SEN

-This would cover things like any support your child needs to join in with activities outside home and nursery / school.
+This would cover things like any support your child needs to join in with activities outside home and nursery or school.

 E: Outcomes – How the Extra Help will Benefit Your Child

 This should describe what your child will be able to do as a result of getting the extra help outlined in the EHC plan.
-This may be about reaching a particular educational level, or things that are important to your child, such as being able to take part in an out of nursery / school activity.
+This may be about reaching a particular educational level, or things that are important to your child.
+An example would be being able to take part in an out of nursery or school activity.

 F: Special Educational Provision (Support)

-This section should describe how your child’s needs outlined in B will be met in nursery / school.
-It should be very clear about how much help, how often and who will give it.
+This should describe how your child’s needs outlined in B will be met in nursery or school.
+It should be very clear how much help, how often and who will give it.
 Therapies such as speech and language therapy would usually be in this section.

 G: Health Provision

-This section should describe what is required to meet your child’s needs outlined in C, for example medication, equipment such as a wheelchair, physiotherapy, nursing support with tube feeding, suctioning or non-invasive ventilation.
+This should describe what is required to meet your child’s needs outlined in C. For example medication, equipment such as a wheelchair, physiotherapy, nursing support with tube feeding, suctioning or non-invasive ventilation.

 H: Social Care Provision